ubaldot/vim-helpme/README.md

 `:HelpMe ['potato', 'carrots', 'strawberries']` to have an effect like the ones depicted above.

+In all the cases the popup filetype is set to `markdown`.

 ### Mapping & Commands

 You can use utilitarian mappings like the following: